 Chop and drop is another method of fertilizing the garden without going through the process of smelly tea making.
 Simply harvest comfrey leaves and tear them while dropping them around the plants.

-The leave break down quickly and turn into composted matter.
-You can either water them in, or work them into the soil.
+The leaves break down quickly and turn into composted matter.
+You can either water them in or work them into the soil.

 How to propagate a comfrey plant?

 Comfrey is an easy plant to propagate.
-First, if you have a fertile variety, it will eventually reseed itself.
+First, it will eventually reseed itself if you have a fertile variety.
 Otherwise, you may pull the plant out of the ground and takes pieces of the root system.
-Plant them in the ground or a pot.
-They will only need initial watering then they will do their own thing.
+They will only need initial watering to get established before becoming drought tolerant.